 In addition to bathing and not going to museums or churches, I also had a most interesting time spelunking.
-I wore a special suit, had a miner’s helmet helmet and nearly passed out in damp dark hole called “The Sandwich.”
+I wore a special suit, had a miner’s helmet, and nearly passed out in a damp dark hole called “The Sandwich.”
 I am not sure how to convey adequately that I will never, ever need to shimmy down places called “Worm Hole” or the likes again.
 I was very confused by our Hungarian guide who kept saying to “go heads and ass first”… Which is?

 I live in the 9th district with Mr. Popovich.
-I have small apartment for which I must pay in Euro.
+I have a small apartment for which I must pay in Euro.
 It has Satellite TV including stations from Nigeria.
-I get lessons in Hungarian history, notably all the ways Hungary as been screwed in the past by others who are “dirty rich”.
-He has photos of the day Michael Jackson has came to his street to visit the grim children’s hospital (GRIM BEYOND BELIEF) In my lessons, I learned the FBI killed Kennedy, the Hungarians are a notable people who invented the refillable pen and the rubric cube, and that George Pataki, governor of New York is Hungarian.
+I get lessons in Hungarian history, notably all the ways Hungary has been screwed in the past by others who are “dirty rich”.
+He has photos of the day Michael Jackson has come to his street to visit the grim children’s hospital (GRIM BEYOND BELIEF) In my lessons, I learned the FBI killed Kennedy, the Hungarians are a notable people who invented the refillable pen and the rubric cube, and that George Pataki, governor of New York is Hungarian.
 Mr Popovich gave me good tips on local bars, where the locals bought me drinks.
-He also clued me in to Europe’s largest Chinese market.
+He also clued me into Europe’s largest Chinese market.
 Mr. Popovich wakes up very early to look for deals at the Central Market and has many ways he is scraping together a living, including transforming his house into a budget hotel with found lumber.

 All is well.
-I am a bit tired, but good.
-I think about the only thing that I never really got used on my trip is the lack of table-turning waiters.
+I am a bit tired but good.
+I think about the only thing that I never really got used to on my trip is the lack of table-turning waiters.
 When I get to Boston on Sunday, I think I’ll rush out to dinner and let the waiter hustle me along, fill up my glass before it is empty, and bring me a check the minute I have put the last bite of food in my mouth.